 The Group operates internationally in the Nordics and in Germany with different currencies and is hence exposed to risks arising from foreign exchange rate fluctuations, primarily from exposures with respect to the Swedish krona but also to the Norwegian krone and Danish krone.
-In 2020, 2021 and 2022, the Group did not use any financial instruments to hedge the net investments denominated in other currencies than euro.
-Although the Group has adopted hedging policies in respect of foreign exchange, there can be no assurance that it will be able to manage its foreign exchange risk successfully or on favorable terms.
+The Group has not used any financial instruments to hedge the net investments denominated in other currencies than euro.
+Although the Group has adopted hedging policies in respect of foreign exchange, there can be no assurance that it will be able to manage its foreign exchange risk successfully or on favourable terms.

 Because the consolidated financial statements of the Issuer are prepared in euro, the Issuer also faces currency translation risks to the extent that the assets, liabilities, net sales and expenses of its non-Finnish subsidiaries are denominated in currencies other than euro.
 The Group's reported earnings may be affected by fluctuations between the euro and the non-euro currencies in which the various Group Companies report their results of operations.
 Therefore, changes in the Issuer's consolidated financial statements between financial years are affected by changes in foreign exchange rates.
-In addition to the translation effect occurring when consolidating Swedish krona, Norwegian krone and Danish krone into euro, a material weakening of the euro in relation to any such currency could adversely affect the Group's ability to invest abroad and thereby the implementation of the Group's growth strategy, which could have a material adverse effect on the Group's future prospects.
+In addition to the translation effect occurring when consolidating Swedish krona, Norwegian krone and Danish krone into euro, a material weakening of the euro in relation to any such currency could adversely affect the Group's growth strategy, which could have a material adverse effect on the Group's future prospects.